Before you embark on accreditation training

 - competency in using the Biodiversity Assessment Method Calculator.

-Registering for the course
+About the course

-There are 2 parts to the training course.
+There are 2 parts to the training course:

-Pre-learning (Part 1): Twelve eLearning modules and associated assessment tasks – completed before attendance at the face-to-face webinars.
+- Part 1 – Pre-learning: Twelve eLearning modules and associated assessment tasks – completed before attendance at the face-to-face webinars.
 We will send you more information about how to access these modules in the month before the course.

-Face-to-face webinar (Part 2): A 3-day webinar, a compulsory one-day field day (own transport required), and assessment tasks to be finished shortly after the course (dates provided below).
-You will need to complete the assessment tasks outside course hours and submit within 5 days of the course.
+Assessment tasks: You will need to complete the assessment tasks outside course hours and submit within 5 days of the course.
+Please set aside time as you will need to complete quizzes and prepare credit calculations in a case study.
 You may be required to complete a second attempt on any outstanding questions.

 Fees and charges